rtrelease/Jetson-Symbolics-Neuromorphics/Orin-CircuitPython.md

 		sudo apt install tio

-- Test the *screen* console for communications and CircuitPython access with a USB-**connected** M4F MCU configured with CircuitPython:
+- Test the *screen* console for communications and CircuitPython access with a USB-**connected** MCU board configured with CircuitPython:

 		ls /dev/ttyACM0
   This should return /dev/ttyACM0 if the MCU is active or an error message if there is no connection.